FranzBias/GeppEmoji/ReadMe.md

 The idea is simple:

+> **Open** GeppEmoji
-> **Open GeppEmoji, pick one or more emoji, and it automatically pastes them
+> **pick** one or more emoji
-> into the window you were using before.**
+> and it **automatically pastes** them into the window you were using before.

 ![Main window – “People & Body” category](assets/People&Body.png)

-There are other excellent apps like [Smile](https://github.com/mijorus/smile)  🙂🏿and [Emote](https://github.com/tom-james-watson/Emote), but something was always missing…
+There are other excellent apps that do practically the same job, such as [Smile](https://github.com/mijorus/smile) and [Emote](https://github.com/tom-james-watson/Emote).
-and that’s how **GeppEmoji** was born 😊
+But I found that something was always missing: either no auto-paste (because I don't use GNOME 🙅‍♂️), or no search in my language, or no way to edit search keywords...

+So, with the help of my beloved AI “Geppetto”, **GeppEmoji** was born: an emoji picker tailored to my way of working – and, I hope, yours too.

+If you find it useful, a ⭐ on the repository is always much appreciated 😊

 ---